TOlchawa/yapp/README.md

 Workflows:

 - `.github/workflows/deploy-prod.yml` runs after the *Integration Tests* workflow.
+- `.github/workflows/deploy-on-merge.yml` runs when a pull request is merged into `main`.
 - `.github/workflows/restart-services.yml` runs whenever code is pushed to `main`.

-Both workflows expect an environment called `PROD`.
+All workflows expect an environment called `PROD`.
 To configure it:

 1. In your repository, open **Settings → Environments** and create `PROD`.
 2. In `PROD` add these *secrets*: